Today, I’ll go through 5 Awesome Resistive Band Exercises you can do anywhere.

 Cross Band Bent Over Row (side view)

 With this exercise, bend through the hips to whatever level that you can.
 The deeper that you can bend through the hips without losing your low back curve, the better.
-If you only come down a little ways, it still going to be beneficial.
+If you only come down a little ways, it is still going to be beneficial.
 Be cautious of overworking those upper trapezius muscles.

 Rick Kaselj, MS.